ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Column formula that is a script to process CSV files. :label:`fig-processfiles`

-4. UC3: Managing multiple tables
+4. Complex data: managing multiple tables

 4. SciSheets Design
 -------------------